SongBowei12/Astro_project/README.md

 # Astro_project
-The code and data for astro project
+The code and data for astro project.

-Arrange the folders as shown in the 'First' image
+Arrange the folders as shown in the 'First' image.